MarkoTkalec321/My-Weather-Hub/README.md

 # My Weather Hub
-An Android app for checking and saving current weather
+An Android app for checking and saving current weather using Cloud Firestore and NoSQL database
 ## Project Description
 My Weather Hub shows current weather for the user's city.
 User can also save shown forecast into a list.
 ### API usage